As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You.

 Steps To Clean The Inside Glove (Method 1)

-Step One: Fill a bucket with water and add about two tablespoons of soap to it.
-You can also use laundry detergent but make sure that you don’t use too much as this will damage the lining in your glove.
+Step One: Fill a bucket with water and add about two drops of soap to it.
+You can also use laundry detergent, but ensure that you don’t use too much as this will damage the lining in your glove.

-Step Two: Put one hand inside the glove, then dip your thumb into the cleaning mixture and start scrubbing the dirt off your glove from the inside.
+Step Two: Put one hand inside the glove, dip your thumb into the cleaning mixture, and start scrubbing the dirt off your glove.

-Step Four: When you’re done cleaning one part (e.g., right thumb), rinse it out and squeeze the water out with your hand so that it doesn’t stay too wet.
+Step Four: When you’re done cleaning one part (e.g., right thumb), rinse it out and squeeze the water out with your hand, so it doesn’t get too wet.

-Step Five: Take a rinse cloth or something similar to wipe off any excess soap from inside the glove while also making sure you are not damaging the lining by rubbing too hard.
+Step Five: Take a rinse cloth or something similar to wipe off any excess soap from inside the glove while also ensuring you are not damaging the lining by rubbing it too hard.